 We’re sure you might have heard of, or have been wondering what is eLearning.
 But as experts in that industry, we also know there’s a lot of misinformation to sift through to find an answer.

 It can be difficult to learn what information is correct when finding a solution for your training needs.
-So our experts made this guide to empower you with the knowledge of what is eLearning, how it’s used, and what the benefits are for your business and team.
+So we made this guide to empower you with the knowledge of what is eLearning, how to use it, and what the benefits are for your business and team.

 What is eLearning?